arthur91f/exeiac/README.md

 ### Why bash

-For the first version, the aim is to execute bash instrcution write in console so use bash should be the more simple way to do that to conserve coloration output of tools etc.
+For the first version, the aim is to execute bash instruction write in console so use bash should be the more simple way to do that to conserve coloration output of tools etc.
 Moreover, even if bash isn't the easiest language to develop, it's not a such big deal for me, and it will be more simple to debug module for others as you just have to copy paste code on terminal.
 Modules can call bash exeiac functions if needed.
 But better try to call them with exeiac.